-The Securities and Futures Commission in Hong Kong (SFC) and the European Securities and Markets Authority in Europe, where the Financial Market Infrastructure (FMI) is registered as a third-country Central Counterparty (CCP).
+The Securities and Futures Commission in Hong Kong (SFC) is the principal/home regulator of OTCC.
+The European Securities and Markets

+Authority in Europe (ESMA) is also relevant since OTCC is registered with ESMA as a third-country Central Counterparty (CCP).